Tip!: Setting up and using a DVR is a premium feature and requires an active Plex Pass subscription.

 This is an experimental feature with the following options:

-- Remux Only - Remux the recording into a standard MKV container.
+- Off - Remux the recording into a standard MKV container, but don't otherwise alter it.
 The content will remain in the original encoding (usually MPEG2).

 - Transcode - Transcode the video stream to

 H.264and place it in a standard MKV container.
 This helps save space and make the content more compatible with player devices, but it requires a fast CPU.
 (Audio is always retained as-is.)